 We have selected authentic establishments where the warmth of welcome and genuine readiness to please is as much a part of the experience as the appetising food and wine.
 The Milanesi have been quietly relishing Puglia for a long time, and although the famous burrata cheese is now shipped around the world daily, there is nothing like eating it fresh from the maker.
 In fact, there is nothing like eating in Puglia, undoubtedly one of the most colourful, generous and exuberant of all regional Italian kitchens.

 Trani, near Andria.
 A walk along the harbour includes the 12th-century church of Ognissanti and the magically beautiful Romanesque cathedral perched on the waterfront.
-Drive to the countryside near Andria to visit a family-run organic and biodynamic farm and winery.
+Drive to the countryside near Andria to visit a family-run wine and olive oil producer, dating back to the 17th century.
 Visit the vineyards, the farm and the cantina, as well as the wine cellars in the castle where the family still lives.
 There is a wine tasting and a simple but plentiful lunch of fresh produce from the farm.

 Price, per person

-Flights (economy class) on scheduled Alitalia flights (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts, 4 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Economy class) on scheduled ITA flights (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts, 4 lunches and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel San Paolo al Convento, Trani: a charming 4-star hotel converted from a 15th-century convent, although service and maintenance are not always quite up to standard.
-Il Melograno, near Monopoli: very comfortable 5-star hotel in a converted masseria.
+Hotel Il Melograno, near Monopoli: very comfortable 5-star hotel in a converted masseria, in the countryside near Monopoli.
+Hotel San Paolo al Convento, Trani: a charming 4-star hotel converted from a 15th-century convent, in the centre of town.
 Single rooms are doubles for sole use throughout.